Rothenburg City Wall Walking Tour:

 Cost: Free, Self-Guided (Museum and funicular/lift costs below)

 Style: Do-It-Yourself Walking Tour (Self Guided)

 End: Saint Wolfgang Church (St. Wolfgangskirche)

-Walking Distance: 2.1 miles (+0.9 for Old Mills; +0.3 for Toppler Palace)
+Walking Distance: 2.9 miles for the full circle route (+0.9 for Old Mills; +0.3 for Toppler Palace)

 Fun Scale: 10 out of 10